-Each Alpha has the opportunity to channel their motivation and frustration into something positive — community outreach.
-You can make a difference in your own special way and contribute to the betterment of the Alpha-1 Community.
+Every Alpha, being a friendly term referring to somebody who's known to have Alpha-1 Antitrypsin Deficiency (AATD), has the opportunity to channel their motivation and frustration into something positive — community outreach.
+You can make a difference in your own special way and contribute to the betterment of the AATD community.

 Start a Support Group

-If there is no Support Group in your local area, please consider starting a group and becoming a Support Group Leader.
-A Support Group Leader's primary responsibility is to create a caring, supportive, non-judgmental atmosphere for Alphas to come together.
-The Leader, along with help from others in the group, will set dates for meetings, locate a place for meetings, and determine topics and/or speakers for meetings.
+If there is no support group in your local area, please consider starting a group and becoming a support group leader.
+A support group leader's primary objective is to create a caring, supportive, non-judgmental atmosphere for Alphas to come together.
+A leader, along with help from others in the group, may set dates for meetings, organise a venue, determine topics for discussion, and/or arrange speakers for meetings.

 Create Awareness in Your Community

 Get ready to be active during the month of November!
 The Alpha-1 Association of Australia is asking the community to get involved in November to spread awareness about AATD.
 There are many different ways you can participate and we encourage you to at least do one thing!
 Listed below are some suggested ways to spread awareness: